Hashimkhann1/instagram-clone/README.md

 # Instagram Clone

 - Splash view is completed
 - Auth Ui is completed
-- Working on home UI
+- Home UI is almost completed
--
+- Working on search view UI